Starvation, Hunger, and Impoverishment

 - A study published in the Proceedings of the National Academy of Sciences by two environmental scientists, a physicist, and a molecular biologist says that "replacing all animal-based items with plant-based replacement diets can produce up to 20 times more nutritionally similar food on the same amount of land"

 - According to a peer-reviewed study published by the World Resources Institute in 2014, titled “Creating a Sustainable Food Future,” it takes on average 24 calories of plant feed to produce one calorie of food from animals.
+The study explains why a typical feed conversation ratio of 7 to 1 falls short because it "improperly compares the weight of a relatively wet output (meat) to the weight of a relatively dry input (feed grains).".

 - A Cornell University ecologist calculates that we could feed over four hundred million more people in the United States with grain that livestock eats.
 (1997)